thelastpickle/cassandra-medusa/docs/design.md

    ----- index
 ```

-When performing incremental backups, the following structure will be used:
+When performing differential backups, the following structure will be used:

 ```
 root